denglert/PKPCorrel/README.md

 # Usage

+The analysis have two-steps: preprocessing and processing.

 Interactive:

 1. `make preproc`
-  - Note: You have to setup the `Makefile` ['PREPROCESS'](https://github.com/denglert/PKPCorrel/blob/master/Makefile#L17) section accordingly
+  Note: You have to setup the `Makefile` ['PREPROCESS'](https://github.com/denglert/PKPCorrel/blob/master/Makefile#L17) section accordingly
 2. `make procbatcjob`
-  - Note: You have to setup the `Makefile` ['PROCESS BATCHJOB'](https://github.com/denglert/PKPCorrel/blob/master/Makefile#L93) section accordingly
+  Note: You have to setup the `Makefile` ['PROCESS BATCHJOB'](https://github.com/denglert/PKPCorrel/blob/master/Makefile#L93) section accordingly

 Lxbatch jobs:

 1. Setup lxbatch jobs.
-  - See /batch/ folder for job submission macros.
+  See /batch/ folder for job submission macros.
 2. `make procbatchjob`
-  - Note: You have to setup the `Makefile` ['PROCESS BATCHJOB' section](https://github.com/denglert/PKPCorrel/blob/master/Makefile#L93) accordingly
+  Note: You have to setup the `Makefile` ['PROCESS BATCHJOB' section](https://github.com/denglert/PKPCorrel/blob/master/Makefile#L93) accordingly

 # Classes and files in /src